OpenID for European Digital Identity: An architectural analysis of user-centric identity management: The politics of control

 \section{The politics of control}

 Having established OpenID's inability to live up to its paradigm-shifting promises, we take a look at a number of choices made by the EU's regulations themselves.
-From their promotion materials, to the regulations' recitals, it is clear that the EU's vision is also full of big promises: ``Union citizens and residents in the Union should have the right to a digital identity that is under their \emph{sole control}'' {[}\citeproc{ref-eu:eudi}{6, p. art.3}{]}.
-Wallets aim to give them ``*full control\textbf{ on what data they share to identify themselves with online services {[}\ldots{]} at all times'' {[}\citeproc{ref-eu:qa}{69}{]}.
-Users will also be able to }share digital documents**,\footnote{It remains to be seen whether the terminology used in the regulations is actually compatible with the exchange of documents that are not credentials of attributes about the wallet user -- who is both holder and subject.
-We reiterate that the choice for the OpenID architecture, as implementation of the EUDI framework, in any case fails to deliver this promise, since the design of OpenID4VCI makes it technically impossible (cf. Section~\ref{sec-vci}).} and ``\textbf{prove statements} {[}i.e., specific personal attributes{]} about themselves and their relationships \textbf{with anonymity} (i.e.~\emph{without revealing identifying data})'' {[}\citeproc{ref-eu:qa}{69}{]}.
+From their promotion materials, to the regulations' recitals, it is clear that the EU's vision is also full of big promises: ``Union citizens and residents in the Union should have the right to a digital identity that is under their \emph{sole control}'' {[}\citeproc{ref-eu:eudi}{7, p. art.3}{]}.
+Wallets aim to give those citizens ``\emph{full control} on what data they share to identify themselves with online services \ldots{} at all times'' {[}\citeproc{ref-eu:qa}{68}{]}.
+Users will also be able to \textbf{share digital documents},\footnote{It remains to be seen whether the terminology used in the regulations is actually compatible with the exchange of documents that are not credentials of attributes about the wallet user -- who is both holder and subject.
+We reiterate that the choice for the OpenID architecture, as implementation of the EUDI framework, in any case fails to deliver this promise, since the design of OpenID4VCI makes it technically impossible (cf. Section~\ref{sec-vci}).} and ``\textbf{prove statements} {[}i.e., specific personal attributes{]} about themselves and their relationships \textbf{with anonymity} (i.e.~\emph{without revealing identifying data})'' {[}\citeproc{ref-eu:qa}{68}{]}.
+In other words, the EUDI regulation promises far-reaching \textbf{self-sovereign identity} (SSI): a digital identity model in which each individual controls who they are on the Web, i.e., what information they are associated with when interacting with online services.\footnote{While the main text of the EUDI regulation does not explicitly mention SSI, the EU's aims are clear in many of its preliminary documents.
+Following the introduction of the European Blockchain Services Infrastructure (EBSI), an evaluation report of eIDAS highlighted the latter's incompatibility with the former.
+Not only did it bring to the attention that ``some stakeholders consider identity data too sensitive to store centrally and suggest to consider decentralised systems for issuing trusted certificates based on distributed ledger technologies and self-sovereign identity solutions (SSI)'' {[}\citeproc{ref-eu:evaluation}{69}{]}; it also refered to a survey, which indicated that ``a large majority of respondents (63\%) thought that it would be useful to own a secure single digital identity to access both public and private services and get control over the use of their data'' {[}\citeproc{ref-eu:evaluation}{69}{]}.
+Importantly, the evaluation concluded that ``the eIDAS Regulation does not enable this type of use cases \ldots{} {[}yet{]} an adaptation of the {[}section{]} on trust services to support the development of verifiable claims could'' {[}\citeproc{ref-eu:evaluation}{69}{]}.
+This evaluation was followed by several impact assessments {[}\citeproc{ref-eu:feedback1}{70}; \citeproc{ref-eu:feedback2}{71}; \citeproc{ref-eu:impact}{72}; \citeproc{ref-eu:summary}{73}{]}, and an ENISA report exploring ``the potential of self-sovereign identity (SSI) technologies to ensure secure electronic identification and authentication to access cross-border online services'' {[}\citeproc{ref-enisa:ssi}{74}{]}.
+Based on a number of research and pilot projects {[}\citeproc{ref-eu:bridge}{75}; \citeproc{ref-essif:project}{76}{]}, all of them concluded positively that ``digital wallets are a practical way of implementing SSI'' {[}\citeproc{ref-eu:impact}{72}{]}, which gives the user ``greater control over how its identity is represented to parties relying on the identity information and, in particular greater control over the personal information that it reveals to other parties'' {[}\citeproc{ref-enisa:ssi}{74}{]}.
+The result was the initial proposal for what would become the EUDI regulation: ``Users expect a self-determined environment where a variety of different credentials and attributes can be carried and shared \ldots{} so-called self-sovereign app-based wallets managed through the mobile device of the user \ldots{} allowing for a secure and easy access to different services, both public and private, under his or her full control'' {[}\citeproc{ref-eu:proposal}{77}{]}.}